roslov/psr12ext/README.md

 This repository extends the [PSR-12 coding style](https://www.php-fig.org/psr/psr-12/).

-In addition to PSR-12 this coding style contains also some rules from the [Slevomat Coding Standard](https://github.com/slevomat/coding-standard).
+In addition to PSR-12 this coding style also contains some rules from the [Slevomat Coding Standard](https://github.com/slevomat/coding-standard).

 Using This Code Style
 ---------------------

-After CodeSniffer is installed you can launch it with custom code style using the following syntax:
+After CodeSniffer is installed, you can launch it with a custom code style using the following syntax:

 ```sh
 composer require --dev roslov/psr12ext
 ./vendor/bin/phpcs --extensions=php --standard=PSR12Ext /app
 ```

-If you are planning to integrate the code quality check with you IDE or CI, create the file `ruleset.xml` in the project’s root folder.
+If you are planning to integrate the code quality check with your IDE or CI, create the file `ruleset.xml` in the project’s root folder.

-This file can include the list of rule you want to disable as well as your custom settings.
+This file can include the list of rules you want to disable, as well as your custom settings.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>